 So why is referral traffic so powerful, yet so underrated?
 And what strategies can you use to increase it?

-In this guide, I’ll walk you through the basics of generating referral traffic, including several reliable strategies you can use to build a referral traffic stream from scratch.
+In this guide, I’ll walk you through the basics of generating referral traffic, including many reliable strategies you can use to build a referral traffic stream from scratch.

 First, let’s go over why referral traffic is so valuable for your campaign in the first place.